 For drinks, we serve every cocktail imaginable, and a little more.
-Our bartenders can whip up original concoctions on the fly, and also teach you how to during our Common Knowledge Series.
+Our bartenders can whip up original concoctions on the fly, and also teach you how to mix your own during our Common Knowledge Series.

 Any applicant who wants to join for the right reasons will become a member of Common House.
-Operationally speaking, there is a Membership Committee, comprised of a rotating group of current members, who review applications monthly and make recommendations.
+Operationally speaking, there is a Membership Committee, comprised of a rotating group of current members, who review applications monthly.
 The committee is always looking to expand and diversify membership, and is always eager to accept people who will immediately become active members of our community.

 No, wear whatever you are most comfortable wearing!